mvasilkov/personal/pages/thoughts/space_wolf.md

 default difficulty feels fair and challenging (until you build a deck of legendary cards, and proceed to faceroll anything the game throws at you.)

 In conclusion, Space Wolf is not offensively bad.
+Only worth getting on sale.